r-lib/clock/tests/testthat/_snaps/posixt.md

     Ambiguous time due to daylight saving time at location 1.
 Resolve ambiguous time issues by specifying the `ambiguous` argument.

+# `zone` is required

+    `zone` is a required argument to `date_time_build()`.

+# can handle invalid dates

+    Invalid date found at location 2.
+Resolve invalid date issues by specifying the `invalid` argument.

+# can handle nonexistent times

+    Nonexistent time due to daylight saving time at location 1.
+Resolve nonexistent time issues by specifying the `nonexistent` argument.

+# can handle ambiguous times

+    Ambiguous time due to daylight saving time at location 1.
+Resolve ambiguous time issues by specifying the `ambiguous` argument.

 # <posixt> op <duration>

     no applicable method for 'add_milliseconds' applied to an object of class "c('POSIXct', 'POSIXt')"